 9. Serve as an Anti-Aging

-Green tea has anti-aging and antioxidant benefits that can help postpone signs of skin aging, for example, sagging skin, sun damage, age spots, fine lines, and wrinkles.
+Green tea has anti-aging and antioxidant benefits that can help delay the appearance of signs of skin aging, such as sagging skin, sun damage, age spots, fine lines, and wrinkles.

-The polyphenols in green tea help neutralize free radicals, harming the skin and intensifying aging.
+The polyphenols in green tea help neutralize free radicals, which can harm the skin and accelerate aging.

 10. Secures against Sun Damage

 Green tea can even shield your skin from the sun's hurtful bright (UV) beams.
-The tannic corrosive, theobromine, and polyphenols in green tea can help calm and soothe sunburned skin by neutralizing the harm from exposure to UV light.
+The tannic acid, theobromine, and polyphenols in green tea can help calm and soothe sunburned skin by neutralizing the damage from UV light exposure.

-A recent report published in the Biochemical and Biophysical Research Communications diary found that EGCG in green tea keeps a melanoma skin disease by restraining qualities that initiate aggravation.
+A recent report published in the journal Biochemical and Biophysical Research Communications found that EGCG in green tea prevents melanoma by inhibiting the pro-inflammatory properties that initiate the inflammatory response.

 Other Benefits